minio/sio/DARE.md

  - modify the content of one or more packages.
  - reorder/rearrange one or more packages.

- An attacker is defined as somebody how has full access to the encrypted data but not the encryption key.
+ An attacker is defined as somebody who has full access to the encrypted data but not to the encryption key.
 An attacker can also act as storage provider.

 ### 2.1 Cryptographic Notation